 To remove an additional customer, open the context menu by clicking the little arrow next to the customer's name and click Remove.
-The entry is displayed in italics.
-You can still undo your action by clicking the Undo link in the context menu.
-As soon as you perform any other action, the additional customer is irrevocably removed from the ticket.
+Then, click Yes to confirm the removal of the additional customer.
+You cannot undo the removal once you confirmed it.